jobright-ai/2025-Internship/README.md

 # [Intern-list.com](https://intern-list.com?utm_source=git)

 Visit [intern-list.com](https://intern-list.com?utm_source=git) to get hourly updates and track the latest internship openings in the United States.
 Our platform aggregates listings from over 200K company career sites and major job boards.

-This repository collects and categorises different categories of internship repositories.
-This repo is maintained by jobright.ai.
+Reach out at <a href="mailto:support@jobright.ai">support@jobright.ai</a> to help us enhance this list. ❤️

 ---